Lee-AnnC/True_Essence/README.md

 The target audience for True Essence is:

 - Anyone who is looking for a natural way to heal or medicate themselves.
-- Anyone who enjoys being in nature and wants to plant their own essential plant.
+- Anyone who enjoys being in nature and wants to plant and grow their own essential plants.
-- Anyone who enjoys soap or candle making can now be shown how to do it with oils, or anyone who wants to learn how to.
+- Anyone who enjoys soap or candle making can now be shown how to do it with oils.
+- Anyone who wants to learn how to make soaps or candles.
-- Anyone who is looking to find everything in one place.
+- Anyone who is looking to find information on plants, medical ideas or soaps and candles that is all in one place.

 User goals are: